-- Consider approval of a request for modification to an existing Architecture and Site Application (S-13-090) to remove underground parking for construction of a commercial building (Market Hall) in the North 40 Specific Plan Area.
+- 2. Consider approval of a request for modification to an existing Architecture and Site Application (S-13-090) to remove underground parking for construction of a commercial building (Market Hall) in the North 40 Specific Plan Area.
 Located at 14225 Walker Street.
 APN 424-56-017.
 Architecture and Site Application S-20-012.
 Property Owner/Applicant: Summerhill N40, LLC.
-Project Planner: Jocelyn Shoopman.
-Continued to September 28, 2020 - 3.
+Project Planner: Jocelyn Shoopman. - 3.
 Forward a recommendation to the Town Council for approval of modifications to Chapter II.
 (Constraints Analysis), Chapter III.
 (Site Planning), and Chapter IX.
 (Project Review and Approval Process) of the Hillside Development Standards and Guidelines (HDS&G) regarding the visibility analysis.
 Applicant: Town of Los Gatos.
-Continued to September 28, 2020